Looking for a few simple tips and tricks to get your rose bushes blooming more than ever this summer?

 #2) The Importance Of Fertilizing – How To Keep Rose Bushes Blooming

-Equally important to deadheading is fertilizing your rose bush on regular basis.
+Equally important to deadheading is fertilizing your rose bush on a regular basis.
 This plays a huge role in getting the plant to produce additional blooms and flowers.
 It does this by replacing the energy the plant lost from its previous blooming cycle.

 Rose bushes require a tremendous amount of nutrients from the soil to bloom.
 Because of this, they can often deplete the resources they need over time.
-Especially if your roses have been growing in the same location for multiple year.
+Especially if your roses have been growing in the same location for multiple years.

 Just because you deadhead your roses to conserve energy, it doesn’t mean your soil still has enough energy left to produce more blooms.
 But by giving it the right dose of fertilizer, you can jump start the blooming process all over again.